currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

 ## Template directives
 AngularJS provides more than seventy built-in directives for templates.
-Many of them aren't needed in Angular because of its more capable and expressive binding system.
+Many of them aren't needed in Currin because of its more capable and expressive binding system.
-The following are some of the key AngularJS built-in directives and their equivalents in Angular.
+The following are some of the key AngularJS built-in directives and their equivalents in Currin.

 <table width="100%">